 Rather than producing an exhibition catalogue, Jacotey has decided to make an artist’s book (containing 30 individual prints) to coincide with her second solo show in London, at Hannah Barry Gallery, which opened in September 2015.

 For this, her first artwork in book form, Jacotey and design studio Stinsensqueeze investigate innovative printing techniques to replicate the material qualities of this exciting work.

-This new monograph is being launched in September 2015 at Hannah Barry gallery, and TenderBooks in London.
-Later, in October the book is being launched at The Broken Arm store in Paris (to coincide with FIAC).
+This new monograph was launched in September 2015 at Hannah Barry gallery, and TenderBooks in London.
+In the October the book was launched at The Broken Arm store in Paris (to coincide with FIAC).

 Published in association with design studio Stinsensqueeze.